telatin/covtobed/README.md

 ## Citation

-If you use this tool, why not citing the paper?
+If you use this tool, we would really appreciate if you will cite its paper:

 > Birolo et al., (2020). covtobed: a simple and fast tool to extract coverage tracks from BAM files.
 Journal of Open Source Software, 5(47), 2119, https://doi.org/10.21105/joss.02119